coder1903/portfolio/index.md

 ### **Experience**
 _**RP Project**_ - Junior Architect
 - Most creative & best of best designer
-- Highly motivated :sunglasses:
+- Highly motivated 😎
-- Can work without sleep :zombie_woman:
+- Can work without sleep 🧟‍♀️
-- Also can go gym even have no time :sassy_woman:
+- Also can go gym even have no time 💁‍♀️
-- Chef in Pasty :cake:
+- Chef in Pasty 🍰

 _**University Projects**_
 - [I passed course from impossible teacher with this project ;)](/project.pdf)